-One of the best bits of this dad joke is the glorious anticipation you feel when your offspring are getting dressed or undressed and you see them slightly struggling with something.
+One of the best bits of this dad joke is the glorious anticipation you feel when your offspring are struggling with their clothes.
 You know you will get your next chance to drop the gag in soon and it couldn’t be any more exhilarating.
-Well, you have to make your own fun when you’re too old, tired and skint to go out.
+Well, you have to make your own fun when you’re too old, tired and too skint to go out.

 3) The Humble Pun

 If there is an expiry date on the “I Don’t Think it Will Fit Me” dad joke, the pun is the polar opposite.
 From before they can even understand the most obvious meaning of a word, let alone another secondary meaning, you can pun away.

 This is because, as stated at length, a dad joke is entirely for your own benefit.

 There are no rules to punning, just do it.
 You might want to set yourself a challenge to make sure they all make complete sense, but that is categorically not important or necessary.
 Here are some puns that you might be able to squeeze into everyday parenting scenarios: